jackematics/AND-coding-challenges/2022/challenge-04-connect-four/README.md

 ### Rewards:

-:four: Points are awarded for outputting the correct winner for each sample game
+:four: Points are awarded for outputting the correct winner for each sample game.
-:three: Further points are awarded for visualising the game on screen (either a proper UI, or as some kind of console-art)
+:three: Further points are awarded for visualising the game on screen (either a proper UI, or as some kind of console-art).
-:three: Further points are awarded for creating an interactive game which can be played against a basic computer player
+:three: Further points are awarded for creating an interactive game which can be played against a basic computer player.